BigPolarBear1/factorization_v3/README.md

 Oh and I know Im about to succeed.
 I want justice for my former manager or I am moving to China and I'll continue this cryptologic war over there, I don't care.
 You'll have to come kill me to stop me, fucking pussies, but even at that you would probably fail.
 You people crossed a line you shouldn't have.
 I will never rest until there is either justice or Microsoft is destroyed completely.
 I will destroy this world if I must.

+When I saw kristie noem going around arresting immigrants with that serial harasser libsoftiktok, and now dhs and ice becoming the most powerful government branch.
+I will fight these people to the bitter end.
+I will wage war against america and im not ever stopping.
+Fuck pete hegseth too, you fucking little man.
+If i see you in europe, I'll end you, you stupid fucker.
+And tell your cyber protection battalion to go to hell, fucking losers.
+I know what they are doing.
+0 opsec you fucking losers.